How music can boost moods and make you feel better

 In Image: Disc Music Player

-• When it comes to dealing with clients, Professor McFerran uses the Iso-Principle instead.
-The first step is to choose songs that are in tune with the disposition of the person you are working with.
-After that, you progressively go closer to the disposition that you are looking for by selecting songs from a variety of genres.
+• For clients, however, Professor McFerran employs the Iso-Principle; The first thing to do is pick songs that resonate with the mood of the person you are playing for.
+Thereafter, you begin inching towards the mood that you desire by selecting from a range of genres.

 Useful Advice on How to Use Music to Improve Your Mood